sannae/WisaAdminTools/README.md

 # :hammer: MrtAdminTools :wrench:
-A PowerShell module with some useful CLI tools (hopefully!) meant for administrators and operators of the MRT Application Suite
+A PowerShell module with some useful CLI tools (hopefully!) meant for administrators and operators of an N-tier software application suite made of the following layers:

+1) Web layer : ASP.NET 4 hosted on IIS
+2) Service layer : .NET Framework 4
+3) Database layer : SQL Server
+4) OS layer : Windows Server or Windows Client

 Main components:
 * The module root folder is `\MrtAdminTools`